 Root Canals in Fairfax VA

 If you develop an infection in your tooth, root canal therapy may be the best way to restore it to health.
-After many years practicing dentistry, we know that root canals are not very popular.
+After many years of practicing dentistry, we know that root canals are not very popular.
 But in the hands of the caring, professional team at Dr. Fairfax & Associates Family Dentistry, the procedure doesn’t have to be any more complicated than having a tooth filled.

 We hope that some of your questions about root canals in Fairfax, VA are answered below.
 If you still have concerns about getting a root canal or having an infected tooth, we invite you to give our Fairfax, VA dental office a call.
 One of our friendly team members will be happy to make sure your questions are answered!